-Wherever it’s made, sugar cane remains the key base ingredient, be that in the form of molasses or sugar-cane juice (the latter used to make rhum agricole).
-Molasses can be made into almost all styles of rum, from white to golden, dark and spiced – and below we’ve gathered up some of the best rum made from molasses, with 14 bottles that stole the show at this year’s IWSC.
+Sugar cane remains the key base ingredient wherever the drink is made, be that in the form of molasses or sugar-cane juice (the latter used to make rhum agricole).
+Molasses can be made into almost all styles of rum, from white to golden, dark and spiced – and below we’ve gathered up some of the best rum made from molasses, with 10 bottles that stole the show at this year’s IWSC.

 HOW DO WE JUDGE THESE SPIRITS?